 No adult medicines, herbal concoctions without doctor approval, or forcing feeds—just go gentle with the baby.

 Trust your gut.
 If something feels off, call your doctor.
-Here's a clear list of urgent signs.
-Remember, babies under 3 months need extra care and precaution as they have a lower threshold as compared to older babies.
+Here's a clear list of urgent signs:

 -